Rui Patrício: Roma

 On 14 July 2021, Patrício joined Italian side Roma, signing a three-year deal.
 He made his debut on 19 August in the first game under compatriot José Mourinho, a 2–1 win away to Trabzonspor in the first leg of the UEFA Europa Conference League play-offs.
 Three days later he made his first Serie A appearance, a 3–1 victory at home to Fiorentina; he was one of seven players to feature in every game of the season, while only Empoli counterpart Guglielmo Vicario matched him for playing every minute.
 He played all bar one of the fifteen fixtures as the team won the inaugural Conference League, including the 1–0 final win over Feyenoord in Tirana.

-Patrício departured Roma on 30 June 2024, after his contract expired.
+Patrício departed Roma on 30 June 2024, after his contract expired.

 Atalanta

 On 27 August 2024, Patrício joined fellow Italian club Atalanta as a free agent on a one-year deal.